paulwalko/vpicc-constitution/BY-LAWS.md

-BY-LAWS VPI CAVE CLUB
-Adopted May, 1975
+STANDARD OPERATING PROCEDURES OF THE
+VIRGINIA POLYTECHNIC INSTITUTE GROTTO
+OF THE NATIONAL SPELEOLOGICAL SOCIETY
+ADOPTED November, 1977

-# By-law 1: Safety Code
+# Standard Operating Procedure 1: Safety Code
 1. General
     1. Never explore alone, three people constitute a safe party.
     1. Everyone participating in a trip should be physically and mentally capable of caving on that type of trip.